315+ Telescopes Ranked

 Upgrading the Celestron PowerSeeker 70AZ is probably not worth the expense and hassle.
 You’d be better off saving your money for a different, and preferably larger/better, telescope.

-What can you see with the Celestron PowerSeeker 70AZ?
+Observing with the Celestron PowerSeeker 70AZ

-The Celestron PowerSeeker 70AZ’s small aperture limits its ability to show you much besides the Moon, planets, double stars, and a handful of the brightest deep-sky objects.
-The Moon will show a wealth of details, and you can view the phases of Venus and the ice caps of Mars.
-Jupiter’s cloud belts and the Great Red Spot (as well as the giant planet’s moons) should be visible along with Saturn’s moons, rings, and maybe a hint of its cloud belts or the Cassini Division in its rings.
+The Moon shows a wealth of details, and I can view the phases of Venus and the ice caps of Mars.
+Jupiter’s cloud belts and the Great Red Spot (as well as the giant planet’s moons) are visible along with Saturn’s moons, rings, and maybe a hint of its cloud belts or the Cassini Division in its rings.

-Outside the solar system, you are again severely limited simply by the telescope’s small size (as well as the lack of an adequate finderscope).
 The Andromeda Galaxy is visible as a fuzz, as well as a few other galaxies with some difficulty.
 Globular clusters are all smudges.
 A fair amount of open star clusters are mildly interesting, as are some double stars, but don’t expect anything eye-popping, especially if you don’t have pristine dark skies.

 Zane Landers